 | Minimum deposit | £1,500 (advertised, indicative) |

-| Maximum retail leverage | 30:1 major FX and government bonds from the UK, eurozone, US, Japan, Canada or Switzerland, 20:1 non-majors, gold and major indices, 10:1 other commodities, 5:1 shares and anything unlisted |
+| Maximum retail leverage | Would be 30:1 major FX and government bonds from the UK, eurozone, US, Japan, Canada or Switzerland, 20:1 non-majors, gold and major indices, 10:1 other commodities, 5:1 shares and anything unlisted, for a client categorised as retail.
+ATC states it serves professional clients only, and its own risk disclosure describes leverage up to 200:1 |

 | Spreads (EUR/USD) | Tested 0.3 pips on the ECN account (modal, David Levy, live UK account, July 2026) |